Coast to Coast Walk

-The Coast to Coast Walk is a long-distance footpath between the west and east coasts of Northern England, nominally 190 mi long.
-Devised by Alfred Wainwright, it passes through three contrasting national parks: the Lake District National Park, the Yorkshire Dales National Park, and the North York Moors National Park.
-The current actual measured distance is reported as 182 mi.
+The Coast to Coast Walk is a long-distance footpath running between the west and east coasts of Northern England, nominally 190 mi in length.
+Devised by Alfred Wainwright, it passes through three contrasting national parks: the Lake District, the Yorkshire Dales, and the North York Moors.
+The currently measured distance is reported as 182 mi.

 Wainwright recommends that walkers dip their booted feet in the Irish Sea at St Bees and, at the end of the walk, in the North Sea at Robin Hood's Bay.

-It has been an unofficial and mostly unsignposted trail.
-However on 12 August 2022 it was announced that the Coast to Coast Walk would become an official National Trail, following a successful campaign by the Wainwright Society (the official Responsible Organisation for the trail).
-Work will commence to upgrade the route and officially open it in 2026 (at 197 mi long).
+The route has traditionally been an unofficial and largely unsignposted trail.
+On 12 August 2022 it was announced that the Coast to Coast Walk would become an official National Trail, following a campaign by the Wainwright Society (the designated Responsible Organisation for the trail) and Rishi Sunak, MP for Richmond and Northallerton.
+Work commenced to upgrade the route, and it was officially opened as a National Trail in March 2026, at a length of 190 mi.
+It has been referred to as the Coast to Coast Path National Trail on the National Trails website since February 2026, and has also been called the Wainwright Way.